CharlieCoyleSoftEngi/HomeStayWebApp/SourceCode/templates/ReadMe.txt

-This is for the html trmplates
+This is for the html templates